sehmaschine/django-grappelli/README.rst

 **Grappelli is always developed against the latest stable Django release and is NOT tested with Djangos trunk.**

-* Grappelli 2.7.2 (October 30th, 2015): Compatible with Django 1.8
+* Grappelli 2.7.3 (January 11th, 2016): Compatible with Django 1.8
 * Grappelli 2.6.5 (May 28th, 2015): Compatible with Django 1.7
 * Grappelli 2.5.7 (March 27th, 2015): Compatible with Django 1.6

 Current development branches:

-* Grappelli 2.7.3 (Development version for Django 1.8, see branch Stable/2.7.x)
+* Grappelli 2.7.4 (Development version for Django 1.8, see branch Stable/2.7.x)
 * Grappelli 2.6.6 (Development version for Django 1.7, see branch Stable/2.6.x)
 * Grappelli 2.5.8 (Development version for Django 1.6, see branch Stable/2.5.x)